Bibles and crosses unscathed in devastating West Virginia church fire

 Breaking News Emails

-Firefighters who responded to a fire at a West Virginia church on Sunday were shocked to find that the massive blaze left the sanctuary's Bibles and crosses unscathed.
+Firefighters who responded to a fire at a West Virginia church Sunday said they were stunned to find that the massive blaze had left the sanctuary's Bibles and crosses unscathed.

 "Everything should be burned, ashes," the post said.

-None of the firefighters who responded to the fire were injured either, the fire department said.
+None of the firefighters who responded to the fire was injured either, the fire department said.
 "Though odds were against us, God was not," the post said.

-A post on the Freedom Ministries Church Facebook page said that the church would have to be rebuilt, "but we will be ok."
+A post on the Freedom Ministries Church's Facebook page said that the church would have to be rebuilt, "but we will be ok."